 The results indicated statistically significant differences (p < 0.05) among the varieties for all traits measured, except for plant height.
 Among the tested varieties, Kuma exhibited the highest performance, recording a grain yield of 2135 kg/ha, the highest number of capsules per plant (54), and the heaviest 1000-seed weight (12.0 g).
 In contrast, Yaadamo consistently showed the lowest values across most parameters, indicating poor adaptation to the local conditions.
 The superior performance of Kuma suggests its suitability for cultivation in the rainfed areas of the Fafan Zone.
 Based on these findings, Kuma is recommended for wider dissemination and production in the region to enhance oilseed crop productivity and diversify local agricultural systems.
 However, further on-farm and participatory variety selection trials are advised to validate its performance across different microenvironments and to encourage farmer adoption.

-Keywords: linseed, varietal evaluation, yield traits, adaptation, Somali Region
+Keywords: linseed, varietal evaluation, yield traits, adaptation, Somali region

 INTRODUCTION